TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 ## Game play

 This mode is played default in down scroll, with the note receptors at the bottom of the screen.
 There is a selection of different coloured lanes that match a set colour on a large controller.
 The mode has been extended to support the obscure/rare modes that were charted and these have a slightly different colour layout to the standard 9 key mode.
 The little notes fall down to be pressed when the item reaches the receptor.
 This game mode can still play ``po-mu`` charts in BME/BML files, which was a common practice up until around 2014.
-Play is usually on a dome based button controller, layed out in a 4 top 5 button arrangement.
+Play is usually on a dome based button controller, layed out in a 4 top 5 botton button arrangement.

 ``po-mu`` also supports 2 player mode on _Project OutFox_ as this was a missing feature from all simulations from the past and was highly requested by the community.